ets-labs/python-dependency-injector/docs/providers/dependency.rst

 It may be good idea, to move all external dependencies (like *database connection*) to the top level and make them to be injected on your software component's initialization.
-It will make third party developers feel themselves free about integration of yours component in their applications, because they would be able to find right place / right way for doing this in their application's architectures.
+It will make third party developers feel themselves free about integration of your component in their applications, because they would be able to find right place / right way for doing this in their application's architectures.